wso2-attic/ballerina-integrator/README.md

         // Try parsing the JSON payload from the user request

-        // Reserve airline ticket for the user by calling the airline reservation service
+        // Reserve airline ticket for the user by calling airline reservation service

-        // Reserve hotel room for the user by calling the hotel reservation service
+        // Reserve hotel room for the user by calling hotel reservation service

         // Renting car for the user by calling the car rental service